friendlybadger/IT-Projects/README.md

 # IT-Projects
 ## FlaskBlog
-### About the Poject
+### About the Project
 The project FlaskBlog is a simple blog and basic social media website.
-The website allow suers to make an account to crate Posts other users can see and comment on.
+The website allows users to make an account to create Posts other users can see and comment on.
-The project is a MVC(Model View Controller) web application made with flask (Python) to createwebapp.
+The project is a MVC(Model View Controller) web application made with flask (Python) to create a web app.

 The application has the following features
 - Create user account and signin
 - Create and Delete posts
 - Comment on posts
 - like posts

 ### Required software

 - Python
-- Terminal(For eample Powershell, command prompt or Linux Terminal)
+- Terminal(For example Powershell, command prompt or Linux Terminal)

 ###### Made with: